National Compensation Survey: Occupational Earnings in the East North Central Census Division, July 2010

 The NCS program collects data in metropolitan and micropolitan areas defined by the U.S. Office of Management and Budget (OMB) and a sample of counties located outside those defined areas.
 See www.census.gov/programs-surveys/metro-micro.html for a list of current and historical OMB definitions.

 This appendix lists the 227 geographic areas surveyed in the National Compensation Survey.
 Data from areas within Illinois, Indiana, Michigan, Ohio, and Wisconsin were used to compile the estimates for the East North Central Census Division.
-An asterisk (*) denotes metropolitan areas that include counties in States within different Census divisions.
+An asterisk (*) denotes metropolitan areas that cross Census divisions.
 For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropriate Census division.